zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 - [Sign up for an IBM Cloud Pay-As-You-Go account](https://cloud.ibm.com/registration).
 With an IBM Cloud Pay-As-You-Go account you can access the IBM Cloud Platform-as-a-Service and Infrastructure-as-a-Service portfolio.
 - Learn about [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-cs_ov#cs_ov) or [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/docs/openshift?topic=openshift-why_openshift) and the service benefits.

-## Step 1: Plan the setup of your IBM Cloud Kubernetes Service cluster
+## Step 1: Plan the setup of your IBM Cloud cluster

-Portworx is a highly available software-defined storage solution that you can use to manage persistent storage for your containerized databases or other stateful apps in your IBM Cloud Kubernetes Service cluster across multiple zones.
+Portworx is a highly available software-defined storage solution that you can use to manage persistent storage for your containerized databases or other stateful apps in your IBM Cloud Kubernetes Service or Red Hat OpenShift on IBM Cloud cluster across multiple zones.
 To make sure that your cluster is set up with the compute resources that are required for Portworx, review the FAQs in this step.

-**What worker node flavor in IBM Cloud Kubernetes Service is the right one for Portworx?** </br>
+**What worker node flavor is the right one for Portworx?** </br>
-IBM Cloud Kubernetes Service provides [bare metal worker node flavors that are optimized for software-defined storage (SDS) usage](https://cloud.ibm.com/docs/containers?topic=containers-plan_clusters#sds) and that come with one or more raw, unformatted, and unmounted local disks that you can use for your Portworx storage layer.
-Portworx offers best performance when you use SDS worker node machines that come with 10Gbps network speed.
+The worker node flavor that you need depends on the infrastructure provider that you use.
+If you have a classic cluster, IBM Cloud Kubernetes Service and Red Hat OpenShift on IBM Cloud provide classic bare metal worker node flavors that are optimized for software-defined storage (SDS) usage.
+These flavors also come with one or more raw, unformatted, and unmounted local disks that you can use for your Portworx storage layer.
+In classic clusters, Portworx offers the best performance when you use SDS Ubuntu 18 worker node machines that come with 10 Gbps network speed.
+For an overview of available SDS flavors, see the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-planning_worker_nodes#sds) or [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/docs/openshift?topic=openshift-planning_worker_nodes#sds) documentation.

+In VPC clusters, make sure to select a [virtual server flavor](https://cloud.ibm.com/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles) that meets the [minimum hardware requirements](/start-here-installation/) for Portworx.
+The flavor that you choose must have a network speed of 10 Gpbs or more for optimal performance.
+No VPC flavors include raw and unformatted block storage devices.
+To successfully install and run Portworx, you must [manually attach block storage devices](https://cloud.ibm.com/docs/containers?topic=containers-utilities#vpc_api_attach) to each of your worker nodes first.

-**What if I want to run Portworx on non-SDS worker nodes?** </br>
+**What if I want to run Portworx in a classic cluster on non-SDS worker nodes?** </br>
 You can install Portworx on non-SDS worker node flavors, but you might not get the performance benefits that your app requires.
 Non-SDS worker nodes can be virtual or bare metal.
 If you want to use [virtual machines](https://cloud.ibm.com/docs/containers?topic=containers-plan_clusters#vm), use a worker node flavor of `b3c.16x64` or better.
 Virtual machines with a flavor of `b3c.4x16` or `u3c.2x4` do not provide the required resources for Portworx to work properly.
 [Bare metal machines](https://cloud.ibm.com/docs/containers?topic=containers-plan_clusters#bm) come with sufficient compute resources and network speed for Portworx.
 For more information about the compute resources that are required by Portworx, see the [minimum requirements](/start-here-installation/#installation-prerequisites).

 To add non-SDS worker nodes to the Portworx storage layer, each worker node must have at least one tertiary raw, unformatted, and unmounted disk that is attached to the worker node.
 You can manually add these tertiary disks or use the [IBM Cloud Block Attacher plug-in](https://cloud.ibm.com/docs/containers?topic=containers-utilities#block_storage_attacher) to automatically add the disks to your non-SDS worker nodes.
 For more information, see the [IBM Cloud Kubernetes Service documentation](https://cloud.ibm.com/docs/containers?topic=containers-portworx#create_block_storage).